wnordmann/sdk/README.md

 ## npm run build
 If you run into this error: Error: EMFILE, open 'sdk/node_modules/react/package.json' run the solution from here: https://github.com/andreypopp/react-app-express/issues/1#issuecomment-34113065

-## Selenium web driver and Saucelabs
-Make sure you have selenium-server-standalone-2.48.2.jar downloaded for local unit testing in a browser.
-Run it with java -jar.
-Pass in -Dwebdriver.chrome.driver=[path to chromedriver] to integrate with Chrome.
-Tests cannot be setup in Chrome currently, also IE9 has issues.
-Other browsers seem to work fine on Saucelabs.
-See: https://github.com/mantoni/mochify.js?files=1#saucelabs-setup for more information.

-    npm run test:mochify:wd